 For anyone doing this without a pressure washer, you'll need stiff bristled brush, commonly known as a deck brush, to scrub your fence clean.
 This will make the job significantly harder because you'll be manually scrubbing the fence, but it's still an option for those who don't have access to a pressure washer.

 Even if you do use a pressure washer, a deck brush could come in handy for any tough stains that might remain.

-Washing your fence can help bring new life to it and help it last longer.
-Unfortunately, fences will eventually reach a point where they’ll need to be replaced.
-If you’d like some advice on when you should replace your fence, read our post here.
+Washing your fence can help bring new life to it and help it last longer but unfortunately it will not last forever - at some point you'll need to replace it.